 |The bear character is "Bobbie".
 Note The Screamer coaster in the background.|

 But just as the park was turning around, they began to have problems with Detroit gangs.
-In one May 1988 incident, after numerous fights had broken out in the park, The Ontario Provincial Police were brought in to supervise the loading of the ferries back to The United States.
-The officers wore bullet-proof vests and brandished weapons.
+In one May 1988 incident, after numerous fights had broken out in the park, Ontario Provincial Police (OPP) were brought in to supervise the loading of the ferries back to The United States.
+The officers wore bullet-proof vests and had weapons.

 A 1992 park brochure advertises "Captain Andy's Rivertown Review" (a puppet/music show), "Back to Bones" (a nature show about mammals and reptiles), "World's Greatest Illusions Magic Show", an Olympic High Diving Team, Children's Petting Zoo, Kid's Kingdom, and Boblo Blading.
 The latter likely refereed to roller blading.